 iStock

-Here is how a credit card can affect one's credit score, according to the FICO score model:
+Here is how a credit card can affect one's credit score, according to the FICO® Score model:

 • Credit history length: Having a long history of credit accounts can contribute to a positive credit score.
-Your credit score will take into consideration the average age of your accounts, including your oldest and newest accounts.
+Your score will take into consideration the average age of your accounts, including your oldest and newest accounts.

 pile of credit cards Related Article